Clearlingo Editing and Proofreading

 We are at the doctor’s

-So, to answer our questions above, it is Charles's book (though it could be Charles'), it is wrong to use an apostrophe for plurals (so banana's and apple's is wrong), and it is the Joneses' house.
+So, to answer our questions above, it is Charles's book (though it could be Charles') and it is the Joneses' house.

 What next?